 Background

-HLS is derived from re-projecting top-of-atmosphere reflectance from Landsat 8, Landsat 9, and Sentinel-2 A/B onto a common grid, resulting in two surface reflectance products (L30=Landsat and S30=Sentinel-2, 30m products).
-Science-quality products for HLS v2.0 were released in August 2021.
+HLS is derived from re-projecting top-of-atmosphere reflectance from Landsat 8/9 and Sentinel-2 A/B onto a common grid, resulting in two surface reflectance products (L30=Landsat and S30=Sentinel-2, 30m products).
+Science-quality products for HLS v2.0, which include atmospheric compensation, look angle adjustment, and bandpass normalization, were released globally in August 2021.

 Status